 Getting hungry?
-A few standouts include the upscale sports bar Jonathan’s Grille, the ever-comforting Southern hospitality of Loveless Cafe and bakery cafe Crumb de la Crumb, which is locally touted as one of Nashville’s hidden gems.
+A few standouts include the upscale sports bar Jonathan’s Grille, the ever-comforting Southern hospitality of Loveless Cafe, and Voodoo Gumbo for authentic New Orleans food.

 Bellevue is currently in the midst of a major upswing in residential and commercial development.
 The average sale price for the area is $353,000 as of October 2016.
 One of the most anticipated developments in the area is One Bellevue Place.
 With an expected completion date of late 2017, this mixed use retail lifestyle center will feature shops, restaurants, office space, a hotel and 330 apartments.